 For hydrogen vehicles, the challenge is to build a network of hydrogen refueling stations.
 While the number of stations is currently limited, there is significant investment in expanding this infrastructure, particularly in regions with strong commitments to hydrogen mobility, such as Europe, Japan, and California.

 The development of hydrogen infrastructure is often focused on strategic corridors that support heavy-duty transport, such as long-haul trucking routes.
-By establishing a network of refueling stations along these corridors, it becomes feasible to deploy hydrogen-powered trucks that can long distances without the need for lengthy stops to recharge.
+By establishing a network of refueling stations along these corridors, it becomes feasible to deploy hydrogen-powered trucks that can travel long distances without the need for lengthy stops to recharge.

 Both electric and hydrogen infrastructure developments are being supported by government funding and public-private partnerships.
 These collaborations are essential to overcome the initial capital costs and to stimulate market growth.